Process management

 Below is a quick guide on how to benchmark and find best practices:

 1. First things first!
-Identify your specific industry and focus on what process you need to improve on.
+Identify your specific industry and decide what process you need to improve on.

-2. Identify industry leaders, niche players, and research how they currently operate
+2. Identify industry leaders as well as niche players, and research how they currently operate

 3. Review your metrics vs. theirs – Are your metrics still relevant?
 Any trends observed?

-4. Follow and learn from your competitors customers – any shifts on behavior observed?
+4. Follow and learn from your competitors’ customers – any shifts in behavior observed?

 6. Learn how other industries are executing similar processes.
 You can compare for example the state of your supply chain, marketing, sales channels, operations, or aftersales activities.